sjgrider256/Digital_Forest/README.md

 # Dependencies

 **[EfficientNet](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet)** ([Tan & Le, 2019](https://arxiv.org/abs/1905.11946)):
 EfficientNet is a scalable CNN developed by Mingxing Tan and Quoc V. Le at Google AI.
 It is known that CNN accuracy can be increased by increasing the model depth, width, and or input resolution.
 EfficientNet achieves state-of-the-art accuracy with fewer parameters and FLOPs, and provides users with a scalable model optimized on input resolution.
-The base model (EfficientNetB0) is used in this project for binary classification (e.g., Hemlock vs. Other) of tree species from image crops with transfer learning.
-Transfer learning is implemented during training by freezing the base layers.
-Hyperparameters from the baselayers (learned on ImageNet) consist of elementary features such as edges and shapes derived form ReLU convolutions/maxpooling.
-The top layer refers to the fully connected (dense) top layers, which learn high-level features like  needle geometry and canopy structure.
+The base model (EfficientNetB0) is used in this project for binary classification of tree species (e.g., Hemlock vs. Other) from image crops with transfer learning.
+Transfer learning is implemented during training by freezing learning on the pretrained base layers.
+Hyperparameters from the baselayers (learned on ImageNet) consist of elementary features such as edges and shapes derived from ReLU convolutions/maxpooling.
+The top layer refers to the fully connected dense layers, which learn high-level features like  needle geometry and canopy structure.
 The final dense layer produces probability distributions from a softmax classifier for each datapoint.
 Transferring weights learned from baselayers saves computational resources and can prevent overfitting to a particular dataset.
 For an in-depth tutorial of transfer learning and fine-tuning with EfficientNet, see [Keras Tutorial](https://keras.io/examples/vision/image_classification_efficientnet_fine_tuning/)

 **Packages**:
 - tensorflow